WeWork withdraws its IPO filing a week after replacing founder as CEO

 WeWork's new co-chief executive officers, Artie Minson and Sebastian Gunningham, said in a statement that "We have decided to postpone our IPO to focus on our core business, the fundamentals of which remain strong," according to The Associated Press.

-WeWork founder Adam Neumann stepped down as CEO last week and has been cutting costs as it seeks to shore up its balance sheet.
+WeWork founder Adam Neumann stepped down as CEO last week.
+The company has been cutting costs as it seeks to shore up its balance sheet.

+The We Company also has an eclectic portfolio of side businesses meant to cater to the well-being of its members — a community-building vision set forth by Neumann, a magnetic Israeli immigrant who partly grew up on a kibbutz, and his wife Rebekah Neumann, a certified yoga instructor who studied both business and Buddhism at Cornell University.

+Those ventures include a fitness company called "Rise by We," a school for children called "WeGrow," and a co-living rental company "WeLive."
+An acquisition spree included the social media network Meetup.